unimarkup/specification/Frontend_Reference.md

 Line blocks preserve all spaces, tabs and new lines.
 A line block is started with `|` per new line followed by one space.
 A block must be surrounded by blank lines.
 It is possible to use all Unimarkup elements inside line blocks, except other line blocks.
-Attribute blocks are set at the end of a line block.
+Attribute blocks are set at the end of a line block with a blank line above and may span multiple lines.
 Like with [text blocks](#text-block), it is possible to set attributes for all Unimarkup elements in the attribute block of a line block.

 **Note:** There is no nesting for line blocks.